 Eco-evolutionary dynamics, functional trait demography, and developmental plasticity

 Climate variability is increasing.
 How will this affect different animal species?
-We are in great need of an integrative framework that allows ecologists to predict life history strategies (i.e. the different ways in which individuals trade-off resource investment into survival or reproduction) from functional traits: traits of individuals that inform on the performance of an animal population as a whole.
-Such a framework is important to inform conservation strategies.
-Our research takes the mechanistic underpinnings of biological variation as a starting point to extrapolate from life history strategies the responses of populations to future environmental changes.
-We test this framework mainly on estuarine and marine animals (beach hoppers, ray-finned fish, manta rays and reef sharks).
-Our analyses are also part of the DEB-IPM project (see Teaching Tab on my Newcastle University website) where we link functional life history traits to population response to environmental change.
+We are in great need of an integrative framework that allows ecologists to predict how animals respond to change depending on their life history strategies (i.e. the different ways in which individuals trade-off resource investment into survival or reproduction).
+The DEB-IPM project (see Teaching Tab on my Newcastle University website) is such a framework, in which we link the characteristics of coldblooded animals to their population response to environmental change.

 Finally, the eco-evolutionary process can be significantly influenced by developmental plasticity.
 Developmental plasticity, whereby a specific input during an individual’s development produces a lasting alteration in phenotype, has been well-documented in human and non-human animals.
 It is studied by both evolutionary biologists and researchers studying human health.
-Importantly, developmental plasticity can alter the direction of evolutionary change to the extent that phenotypic variation derived from development becomes encoded in the genome.
-We aim to unravel the mechanisms and drivers of developmental plasticity using the two male morphs of the bulb mite as our model system.
-Insights gained will increase our understanding of how functional traits affect the eco-evolutionary dynamics of populations, ultimately contributing to a general framework that can be used to accurately predict how populations respond to environmental change, informing conservation strategies.
-Some first ideas can be found in my recent paper in Trends in Ecology and Evolution.
+Importantly, developmental plasticity can alter the direction of evolutionary change.
+An example of this can be found in this paper (Deere & Smallegange 2023) to the extent that phenotypic variation derived from development becomes encoded in the genome.
+How to integrate developmental plasticity into eco-evolutionary population dynamics I explain in my 2022 paper in Trends in Ecology and Evolution.
+A more recent paper in Evolution Letters (2024) argues how a development-centric perspective explains the pace-of-life syndromes of animals and how they relate to responses to environmental change.